gSchool/DNA-release-2/02-Phase-1/02a-dso-dod.md

 * type: paragraph
 * id: 4bdb1051-6717-4b1b-aee9-4957eb2885bf
-* title: Changes
+* title: Role Impact of DevOps
 <!-- * points: [1] (optional, the number of points for scoring as a checkpoint) -->
 <!-- * topics: [python, pandas] (optional the topics for analyzing points) -->

 ##### !question

-Define how DevSecOps (and Agile) change your current role.
+Define how DevSecOps (and Agile) change your current role (please also identify your current role).

 ##### !end-question